vinayak-mehta/Movie-Recommender-System/README.md

 ## Movie Recommender System based on the MovieLens 100K dataset

 A simple movie recommender system.
-Yet to implement a user interface.
+Made a simple UI that just recommends a genre, for now.

 Used: